SilasMarvin/wasmind/actors/delegation_network/crates/planner/README.md

 # Planner Tool Actor

-*Example tool actor for strategic planning and progress tracking within the Hive delegation network*
+*Example tool actor for strategic planning and progress tracking within the Wasmind delegation network*

 This tool actor enables AI agents to create structured plans for complex multi-step tasks and systematically track progress.
 It provides a formal planning framework that helps agents break down large objectives into manageable components with clear status tracking.